openmindlearning/onboarding-test/README.md

-# onboarding-test
+# Onboarding Test
-A test repository to clone before onboarding
+A test repository to clone before onboarding.

+If you can successfully `git clone` this repo, your git prereqs are all set!